Effective TPE Fluid Sealing and Cost

 - Injection molded separately and assembled with the interfacing component as a second process

 - Directly injection molded onto the bonding component.
 This is called “overmolding.”

 Overmolding reduces production costs.
 In addition, it eliminates a secondary assembly process, especially for high volume products.

 How Overmolding Works

 With straight-shot injection molding, the raw material (melted plastic) is completely enclosed in hard steel to “mold” its shape.
 In overmolding, a portion of the TPE material fills the steel mold cavity.
 Part of the material is also injected into and around the plastic bonding component.
 Plastics each have different shrinkage ratios while they solidify and are not as hard as steel.
-Part of the TPE interface being molded against another plastic part requires refinements to make a precise overmolded product.
+Part of the TPE fluid seal being molded against another plastic part requires refinements to make a precise overmolded product.
 Various modification options include fine-tuning the injection molding process or adjusting the mold cavity and cores of the overmolding tool.
 Identifying the best modification option that is most reliable, cost effective, and achievable in a timely manner takes expertise in design, engineering and manufacturing.
 PolyOne’s Overmolding Guide provides details on required expertise for overmolding TPEs.

 Design for Manufacturability (DFM)

 “Design for Manufacturability” (DFM) is a collaborative process between developers and customers to enhance their original part designs.
 There are many dimensions to DFM.
 The most basic goals of DFM are to ensure that: